Thursday, March 06, 2008 2008 , Australia , Carnival , Product , SAAS , Software Development , Startup , Technology

-Plutext enables collaborative editing around docx documents wher, docx is the default file format in Word 2007.
-In simple terms it's a wordprocessor like Openoffice writer and Google docs.
+Plutext enables collaborative editing around docx documents, where docx is the default file format in Word 2007.
+In simple terms, it's a word processor like Openoffice Writer and Google Docs.

-Based out of Melbourne, it is created by Jason Harrop in 2007 and this is the second venture he has started, previously he was involved with SpeedLegal (now Exari).
+Based out of Melbourne, it was created by Jason Harrop in 2007 and this is the second venture he has started, previously he was involved with SpeedLegal (now Exari).

-Let us explore bit further about Plutext from Jason, on various facets of his startup:
+Let us explore a bit further about Plutext from Jason, on various facets of his startup:

 Q. How long it took before it was up and running?